GKez/Personal-Website/README.md

 # Personal-Website
-My first Github project

-Building a static personal website using HTML, CSS and bootstrap
+Building a static personal website from scratch using HTML, CSS and Bootstrap.
+The purpose of this website is to showcase my future work.

+## Status
+This website is still in development